dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

-# AzureFunctionsNodeScores-Cosmos - Technical details
+# AzureFunctionsNodeLeaderboards-Cosmos - Technical details

-Details of all the operations supported in the scoresFunctionApp Azure Function.
+Details of all the operations supported in the `leaderboardsFunctionApp` Azure Function.

 ## POST https://**functionURL**/api/scores
 #### Description